Songtech-0912/NanoGL/README.md

 NanoGL is a pure-Rust, _extremely_ extremely lightweight OpenGL library for computer graphics.

-It internally uses a `c2rust` port of the [Tigr](https://github.com/erkkah/tigr) to Rust, with ongoing work to rustify its API.
+It internally uses a `c2rust` port of the [Tigr](https://github.com/erkkah/tigr) library to Rust, with ongoing work to rustify its API.

 ## Example